Paul Smith

 EveryBlock

-I developed the site along with Adrian, writing Python code for the Django-based application, administering the PostgreSQL/PostGIS database, writing JavaScript for various front-end elements including our OpenLayers-based custom maps (I wrote an article about our maps), including developing a custom nginx module to efficiently serve our map tiles.
+I co-founded EveryBlock with Adrian Holovaty, Wilson Miner, and Dan X. O’Neil in 2007 in Chicago.
+I developed the site along with Adrian, writing Python code for the Django-based application, administering the PostgreSQL/PostGIS database, writing JavaScript for various front-end elements including our OpenLayers-based custom maps.
+We were early users of Mapnik, which we used to create the map tiles.
+I also developed a custom nginx module to efficiently serve the tiles.
+I wrote an article about our maps.

 Friends of the Bloomingdale Trail